Chronic obstructive pulmonary disease - quick-relief drugs

 COPD - quick-relief drugs

-Quick-relief drugs for chronic obstructive pulmonary disease (COPD) work fast to help you breathe better.
+Quick-relief drugs for chronic obstructive pulmonary disease (COPD) work quickly to help you breathe better.
 You take them when you are coughing or wheezing, and you are having trouble breathing.

 These drugs are also called "rescue" drugs.
 These drugs help relax the muscles of your airways.